 Thinking About The Unthinkable: A Short Guide To Cancellation Of Removal Hardship Factors

-A modern approach to deportation defense, reflected by the Cancellation Of Removal Hardship Factors Wheel shown above, includes presenting evidence to prove factors such as:
+A modern approach to deportation defense, reflected by the Cancellation Of Removal Hardship Factors Wheel shown above, includes presenting direct and indirect hardship evidence such as:

 - The immigrant’s age, with particular consideration given to minors and the elderly